Henry IV, Part 1: Adaptations

 The one-man hip-hop musical Clay is loosely based on Henry IV.

 In 2014, playwright and actor Herbert Sigüenza adapted the play to El Henry, a post-apocalyptic Chicano gang version set in "the year 2045, and to a place identified as 'Aztlan City, Aztlan.
 Formerly San Diego.'"

 In 2015, The Michigan Shakespeare Festival produced an award-winning combined production—directed and adapted by Janice L. Blixt—of the two plays focusing on the relationship between Henry IV and Prince Hal.

 In 2016, Graham Abbey combined Richard II and Henry IV, Part 1 into a single play called Breath of Kings: Rebellion.
 Henry IV, Part II and Henry V together became Breath of Kings: Redemption.
 Both adaptations were staged at the Stratford Festival in Stratford, Ontario.
 Abbey, in the productions, played Henry IV (Bolingbroke).

 The 2016 app Cycle of Kings features the entire play Henry IV, Part 1 in interactive form, as well as a modern English translation.

 In 2019, Netflix released the film The King, an adaptation of the play directed by David Michôd and starring Timothée Chalamet, Robert Pattinson and Joel Edgerton.

+Abigail Thorn's 2022 play The Prince is loosely based on Henry IV, Part 1.

 In spring 2024, Robert Icke adapted and directed the play (along with Henry IV, Part II) into a new version called Player Kings which starred Ian McKellen as John Falstaff, Toheeb Jimoh as Hal and Richard Coyle as King Henry IV.
 The production ran at the Noël Coward Theatre, in London's West End before going on a UK tour.